Ailsa Dixon's scores are published by Composers Edition

 New Home for soprano and piano

-Come away, Death - song for tenor or soprano and piano; stage version with guitar accompaniment.
-Click here to listen
+Come away, Death - song for tenor or soprano and piano; stage version (for Twelfth Night) with guitar accompaniment.
+First performed on stage at Lord Williams's School, Thame c.1980.
+Click here to listen.

 Song of the Mad Prince — song for tenor or soprano and piano.
-Click here to listen.
+Click here to listen to a performance by Kate Semmens and Steven Devine.

 The Last Days, Rufus, and The Tree — 3 songs for baritone and piano